Posted by: Kaplan Real Estate Education

 Are you interested in starting a new career as a real estate agent?
 Before beginning any new career, there’s one major question that most people have: “How much money can I make?”
 In order to understand a real estate agent’s salary, it’s important to know what a real estate agent does to earn their income.
 Real estate agents are hired by clients to buy or sell properties.
 The average real estate agent’s salary varies from year to year because pay is based on performance-based commission.
 This means that the amount of money you make per year is based on how many properties you sell and how much commission you receive on each sale.

-The U.S. Department of Labor cites the average real estate agent salary around $59,000, as of May 2017.
+The U.S. Department of Labor cites the average real estate agent salary around $61,720, as of May 2018.
 Some real estate agents make a lot less, and some make a lot more.
 Typically, as a new real estate agent, you will be working under the guidance of a broker manager with whom you will have to split your commission.
-This means that you will be listing and selling the property, but the commission you receive will have to be split between you and your managing broker, based on an agreed upon amount.
-Additionally, your managing broker may have to split the commission with another broker who represents the buyer’s side of the transaction.
+This means that you will be listing and selling the property, but the commission you receive will be split between you and your managing broker, based on an agreed upon amount.
+Your managing broker may also have to split the commission with another broker who represents the buyer’s side of the transaction.
 Below is an example of how this process might work.

 - You make a $300,000 sale that has a 6% commission rate, which would be $18,000.